 Beneficial insects against fungus gnats – an overview

 |MR Predatory mite||Macrocheles robustulus||59 °F - 86 °F||Eggs, larvae, pupae|

 |HM Predatory mite||Hypoaspis miles||59 °F - 86 °F||Larvae|

 Even better than fighting fungus gnats is preventing them from reproducing in the home in the first place.
 Therefore, here are some helpful methods to avoid fungus gnats.

 Allow substrate to dry superficially

 The easiest way to prevent fungus gnats is to let the substrate dry out between watering.
 That makes the substrate less interesting for the sciarid flies, making it more difficult for them to lay their eggs.

 A layer of sand prevents the fungus gnats from effectively laying eggs.
 They do not manage to get through the dense sand to the substrate.
 This also works the other way around.
-Thus, a 1 to 2 cm layer of sand can make it difficult for adult fungus flies to ascend from the substrate.
+Thus, a 0.4 to 1 inch layer of sand can make it difficult for adult fungus flies to ascend from the substrate.